[Originally published on May 18, 2020]

 How to become a remote online notary

 As eClosings continue to grow in popularity, the need for remote notary services will inevitably increase as well.
 The process for becoming a remote online notary varies state-by-state.
-According to the National Notary Association, becoming an online notary can take up to six weeks to complete the required certifications and to finalize the paperwork.
+According to the National Notary Association, becoming an online notary can take up to six weeks to complete the required certifications and finalize the paperwork.
 If you’re looking to begin your career as an online notary, read our guide on how to become a remote online notary and use the following steps to get started:

 - Check to see if your state allows for RON or RIN.